b-lukaszuk/BS_wJ_eng/contents/transcription.md

 The nucleotide bases (`a`, `c`, `t`, `g`) are grouped by 10.
 Moreover, notice the `\n` character on the right.
-It is a [newline](https://en.wikipedia.org/wiki/Newline) character that tells the computer to print the subsequent characters from a new line.
+It is a [newline](https://en.wikipedia.org/wiki/Newline) character that tells the computer to print the subsequent characters from the beginning of a new line.
 We need to splice sequence at positions 2424-2610 and 3397-3542 so let's get rid of those extra characters to make the counting easier.

 ```jl
 s = """